 - Add the ground pork and use a spatula to break it into small pieces.
 If the pan gets dry, add a little bit of water.
 Once the pork is cooked, add the shrimp.

 - Toss in the stink beans and season with fish sauce and sugar.
-Add the chilis and kaffir lime leaves and stir fry for another few minutes before serving.
+Add the chilies and kaffir lime leaves and stir fry for another few minutes before serving.

 Keywords: smelly beans, stink beans, thai stir fry, thai stink bean stir fry, stir fried bitter beans, petai, thai recipe